TERMINL-SOCHI/Glacier-Calculator/README.md

-### Siku-Calculator
+### SikuLang
-This program functions as a calculator, written in Siku, a fake programming language being developed by Terminl (me)
+This repo is for examples of programs, written in SikuLang.
+A fake programming language being developed by Terminl (me)

 ### What is Siku?
-Siku is a programming language made by me (Terminl Sochi)!
+Siku is a programming language made by me (Terminl)!
 It is a mix of C/C++/C# and Python, and written in Greenlandic/Kalaallisut!
 This serves no purpose, it's just something I came up with and I love it.